SeaFrance: Liquidation

 SeaFrance Rodin and SeaFrance Berlioz were docked in Calais, and SeaFrance Molière and SeaFrance Nord Pas-de-Calais in Dunkerque, awaiting decisions on their futures.
 On 11 June 2012 a bid by Eurotunnel for the Rodin, Berlioz and Pas-de-Calais for lease to another operator was accepted.
 Until June 2015 Eurotunnel leased the acquired vessels to a new company, "MyFerryLink", essentially a workers' co-operative of former Seafrance employees.
 The new company started operations on the Dover - Calais route on 20 August 2012, using "Rodin" and "Berlioz" and ceased operation on 2 July 2015, as a result of action by the UK Competition and Markets Authority.
 Nord pas de Calais was supposed to join the fleet at a later date.
-The SeaFrance Moliere is now operated by DFDS Seaways as Dieppe Seaways.
+The SeaFrance Molière is now operated by DFDS Seaways as Dieppe Seaways.